View all Close all

 You should state clearly on the Participant Information Sheet (PIS) and Consent form if you intend to use an audio or video recorder on the interview.
 You should make it clear whether the recordings are optional or required for participation.
 Audio / visual recordings should be held on a password-protected recording device or in an encrypted University file until the transcription has been completed.
 After transcription, the recording should be destroyed, and the transcript stored in a password-protected University file.
 After the anonymisation of the transcripts, the participant will not able to withdraw their data.
 You need to indicate in the PIS the time limit for withdrawal of data (Please use the PIS template (Word).
 The transcript should be made available to the participant at their request.

-Recommended tools for interview are MS Team and Skype for Business.
+Recommended tools for interview are MS Team.

 MS Teams as the best option for remote interviews moving forward.
 It keeps the organisational advice about systems consistent.
 This link will take you to the SGUL website that has Training guides on MS Teams.